-Dipanshu is an inquiry-led design researcher, and a creative strategist.
-Their work encompasses design for social impact, user experience design, and speculative futures.
+Dipanshu is an inquiry-led design researcher, visual designer and a creative strategist.
+Their work encompasses design for social impact, experience design, and speculative futures.

 Assam State Budget Explorer